kamranayub/kamranayub.github.io/source/_posts/2012-12-31-a-smarter-checked-binding-for-knockoutjs.markdown

 comments: true
 categories:
 permalink: /blog/posts/61/a-smarter-checked-binding-for-knockoutjs
+disqus_identifier: 61
 ---

+> **Update**: In Knockout 3+, this issue is solved with the new `checkedValue` binding.
+Read the [documentation](http://knockoutjs.com/documentation/checked-binding.html) for details.
+You can still use my workaround for KO 2.x and below.

 I love KnockoutJS.
 I've been using it for awhile now and I really enjoy it.
 That said, there are a few oddities with it, one such being the `checked` binding.